folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "It's time to get these devils out the way, heavy metals on my sword" > Spiritual swordfights

-* It is notable that in St. Paul's letter to the Church in Ephesus, St. Paul uses the imagery of armor, swords and warfare as a metaphor to describe how Christians should fight against spiritual forces including the "devi" \(aka "satan" / “false accuser” / “diabolical one”\) and the “element” forces of the world.
+* It is notable that in St. Paul's letter to the Church in Ephesus, St. Paul uses the imagery of armor, swords, and warfare as a metaphor to describe how Christians should fight against spiritual forces, including the "devil" (aka "satan" / “false accuser” / “diabolical one”) and the “element” forces of the world.

-  * *Finally, be strong in the Lord, and in the strength of his might. **Put on the whole armor of God, that you may be able to stand against the methodology of the \["devil" / "satan" / “false accuser” / “diabolical one”\]**.
+  * *Finally, be strong in the Lord, and in the strength of his might. **Put on the whole armor of God, that you may be able to stand against the methodology of the ["devil" / "satan" / “false accuser” / “diabolical one”]**.
 For our wrestling is not against flesh and blood, but **against the element**, against the powers, **against the world's rulers of the darkness of this age**, and **against the spiritual forces of wickedness** in the heavenly places.

   Therefore **put on the whole armor of God**, that you may be able to withstand in the evil day, and having done all, to stand Stand therefore, having the utility belt of truth buckled around your waist, and having put on the breastplate of right relationships, and having fitted your feet with the preparation of the Good News \(aka Gospel\) of peace, above all, taking up the shield of faith, with which you will be able to **quench all the fiery darts of the evil one**.
 And take the helmet of salvation, and **the sword of the Spirit, which is the word of God**; with all prayer and requests, **praying at all times in the Spirit**, and being watchful to this end in all perseverance and requests for all the saints.*

   -Ephesians 6:10-18

-* In that passage, St. Paul makes it clear that Christians are not meant to be fighting or killing other humans (or as St. Paul says “flesh and blood”), because other humans are never the real enemy.
-Instead, St. Paul instructs the member of the church to go to war against “spiritual forces of wickedness”, not the humans who are doing things that are “too wicked to apologize”.
+* In that passage, St. Paul makes it clear that Christians are not meant to be fighting or killing other humans (or as St. Paul says, “flesh and blood”), because other humans are never the real enemy.
+Instead, St. Paul instructs the members of the church to go to war against “spiritual forces of wickedness,” not the humans who are doing things that are “too wicked to apologize.”

-* In order to defend against “spiritual forces”, St. Paul tells Christians to put on “spiritual armor” which refers to virtues such as truth, right relationships, peace derived from Jesus's Good News, faith, salvation.
+* In order to defend against “spiritual forces,” St. Paul tells Christians to put on “spiritual armor,” which refers to virtues such as truth, right relationships, and peace derived from Jesus's Good News, faith, and salvation.

-* In order to fight offensively against “spiritual forces”, St. Paul tells Christians to wield “the sword of the Spirit” which is a metaphor for the “word of God” that is conveyed though Jesus's teachings as told in the texts of Bible.
+* In order to fight offensively against “spiritual forces,” St. Paul tells Christians to wield “the sword of the Spirit,” which is a metaphor for the “word of God” that is conveyed through Jesus's teachings as told in the texts of the Bible.

 * St. Paul also instructs Christians to fight the spiritual war “with all prayer and requests, praying at all times in the Spirit.”

-* Similarly, in St. Paul's second letter to the Corinthians, St. Paul made it clear that Christians are not meant to use physical weapons to fight against human enemies but spiritual weapons to fight against prideful patterns and thoughts and arguments which attempt to exalt themselves to make mak humans act according to those prideful patterns of thoughts and arguments instead of obeying Jesus's commandments.
+* Similarly, in St. Paul's second letter to the Corinthians, St. Paul makes it clear that Christians are not meant to use physical weapons to fight against human enemies but spiritual weapons to fight against prideful patterns of thought and arguments that attempt to exalt themselves and make humans act according to those prideful patterns instead of obeying Jesus's commandments.

   * For though we walk in the [flesh / body], **we do not wage battle according to the [flesh / bodily desires]**, for the weapons of our warfare are not of the [flesh / bodily desires], but are divinely powerful for the destruction of fortresses. **We are destroying arguments and all pride that exalts itself against the knowledge of God**, and we are **taking every thought captive to make those thoughts obedient to Christ**.
   -2 Corinthians 10:3-5

-* Hence, St. Paul clearly teaches Christians to “show 'em what prayer do”.
-Moreover, St. Paul also instructs Christians to be transformed by Jesus's teaching so that they can develop the kinds of virtues that will allow them to fight against prideful thoughts and arguments that would justify wickedness, including any acuments that would justify brutally killing other humans.
+* Hence, St. Paul clearly teaches Christians to “show 'em what prayer do.”
+Moreover, St. Paul also instructs Christians to be transformed by Jesus's teaching so that they can develop the kinds of virtues that will allow them to fight against prideful thoughts and arguments that would justify wickedness, including any arguments that would justify brutally killing other humans.

 {{< /details >}}